f-baig/eigenface/README.md

 # eigenface
-an application of pca using OpenCV
+an application of pca using OpenCV in C++